 Visa Fraud

-Misrepresenting the reasons for requiring a particular type visa of visa is a form of visa fraud.
+Misrepresenting the reasons for requiring a particular type of visa is a form of visa fraud.
 So if you visit the U.S. on a tourist visa (B-2) with the secret intention of getting married, you will have committed visa fraud.
 Your “intent” is the central focus here.
 A B-2 visa is specifically for people who intend to stay temporarily and then return home.
 Someone who plans to marry and then remain in the United States is violating the terms of the visa.
 Visa fraud can result in losing the right to obtain a green card.

 Marriage Fraud

 Marriage fraud is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely acquire immigration benefits.
-In other words, getting married for the primary purpose of obtaining a green card is a clear case of fraud.
+In other words, getting married for the primary purpose of obtaining a green card is fraudulent.
 Marriage fraud results in steep penalties, including jail time and fines.
 What’s more, fraud makes it exceedingly difficult to obtain a future green card application approval.
 There is a burden of proof on the couple to prove that the marriage is bona fide on the I-130 petition.
 So don’t think that you can easily trick the system.

 Visa Overstay Examples